 Joint Ventures - The Town is a member of the Essex North Shore Agricultural and Technical School District that serves the members' students seeking an education in academic, technical and agricultural studies.
 The members' share in the operations of the Essex North Shore Agricultural and Technical School District and each member is responsible for its proportionate share of the operational and capital cost of the Essex North Shore Agricultural and Technical School District, which are paid in the form of assessments.
-The Town does not have an equity interest in the Essex North Shore Agricultural and Technical School District and the 2021 assessment was \$547,019.
+The Town does not have an equity interest in the Essex North Shore Agricultural and Technical School District, which are paid in the form of assessments.
+The Town does not have an equity interest in the Essex North Shore Agricultural and Technical School District and the 2023 assessment was \$630,472.
 Complete financial information can be obtained by contacting them at 565 Maple Street, Danvers, MA 01923.